 Just like brushing and flossing your own teeth, a daily dental hygiene routine can help to ensure that your cat's teeth stay as clean and healthy as possible.
 To help make cleaning your cat's teeth at home as easy and low-stress as possible, it's a good idea to establish a routine while they are young.
 That way your furry friend will be used to having their teeth brushed.

-Your goal is to make brushing your cat's teeth a stress-free and easy part of your kitty's daily routine.
+Your goal is to make brushing your cat's teeth a stress-free and easy part of their daily routine.
 Begin by waiting until your cat is calm and relaxed, then follow these steps:

 - Gently lift your cat's lips, then use your finger to massage kitty's teeth and gums for just a few seconds.